Writing in Psychology Overview

 Before you begin to write, carefully consider your purpose in writing: what is it that you discovered, would like to share, or would like to argue?
 You can see report writing as crafting a story about your research and your findings.
-Consider:
+Consider the following.

 - What is the story you would like to tell?

 - What literature best speaks to that story?